tmns/keysafe/README.md

 # KeySafe

-A simple safe for storing all your passwords / keys.
-Not associated with the Android app.
-Under heavy construction!

-So far, the backend server / REST API has been implemented.
-You can:

-- Register a user
-- Update a user
-- Delete a user
-- Create a group (ie, category of keys)
-- Edit a group
-- Delete a group
-- Create a key
-- Edit a key
-- Delete a key
+An app for storing all your passwords / keys.
+Designed to be as simple to use as possible.
+All data is encrypted client-side - so only you know what you're storing!
+Built with the help of React, Redux, Formik, Tailwind, Express / Node, Mongoose / MongoDB.

 Almost all of the functionality of the frontend has been completed.
 So far you can: